 - Candidate experience suffers: With a paid ATS, you can automatically keep candidates informed of their progress, allow them to self-schedule interviews, and even facilitate their onboarding process.

 JazzHR, for example, offers an affordable paid plan that streamlines candidate stage progression with custom workflow stages and integrations with your HRIS.
-Learn more by visiting our Applicant Tracking System Software Guide and JazzHR below.
+To learn more, head on over to JazzHR’s website.
+You can check out our Recruiting Software and Applicant Tracking System Software guides for other options.